 I’m gonna go out on a limb here and say that some people eat the tail (actually, I know they do).

 Pan con Tortilla or an Omelette Sandwich are generally not pressed.
-Most spots will have you add the ingredients you like to the omelet.
+However, most spots will have you add the ingredients you like to the omelet.

-The standard being ham, Swiss cheese, and onions but may also include peppers, potatoes, and chorizo.
+The standard is ham, Swiss cheese, and onions but may also include peppers, potatoes, and chorizo.

-All are good options, and you need to find what the right combination is for your taste buds.
+All are good options, and you need to find the right combinations for your taste buds.